matthewhelmke/GuessMyNumber/README.md

 - PHP
 - Racket (based on Scheme, which is based on Lisp)
 - COBOL
+- Go

 Current work in progress:

-- Go - see comments for TODO notes
+- Haven't yet decided

 Future ideas/plans: